Al-Musaddar

 Al-Musaddar (المُصَدّر) is a Palestinian village in the central Gaza Strip, part of the Deir al-Balah Governorate east of Deir al-Balah, south of the Maghazi refugee camp and west of the border with Israel.
 In the 1997 census its population was 1,277.
-Al-Musaddar had a population of 1,840 in 2006 according to the Palestinian Central Bureau of Statistics (PCBS).
+Al-Musaddar had a population of 2,587 in 2017 according to the Palestinian Central Bureau of Statistics (PCBS).
+The area is the site of a local fish farm and a sports center funded by USAID, which was targeted by the Israeli Air Force in 2014.

+The village was a frequent target of Israeli bombing during the Gaza war.